gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 # AWS Elastic Container Service (ECS)

-**Note:** If you want to use secrets (which I do) and/or wants to SSH in to a container (which I also do) the ECS task needs access which it does _not_ get by default.
-You need to make these IAM roles and policies first.
-They will then be available to select later on.
+**Note:** If you want to use secrets (which I do) and/or want to get shell access to a container (which I also do), you need to make these IAM roles and policies first.
+They will then be available to select later on, when creating the task.
 If not, you'll probably see something like this:

 ![ECS failed](img/aws_ecs_service_failed.jpeg)